haimengzhao/magic-microlensing/test/README.md

 [`plot_triangle.py`](./plot_triangle.py) is a package for drawing contours of a Gaussian mixture.

+[`test_embedding.ipynb`](./test_embedding.ipynb) utilizes [the Embedding Projector in Tensorboard](https://www.tensorflow.org/tensorboard/tensorboard_projector_plugin) to visualize the latent space of neural CDE.
+This enables further exploration like clustering.

 Note that the python scripts (ending with `.py`) are normally the massive production version of the coressponding Jupyter notebooks.